Switcheo/tradehub/README.md

 Additionally, running a full node requires Redis, Postgres and Nginx for storing / serving off-chain data and APIs, which will automatically be installed and configured in the following script.

 Therefore, nodes should be run as a dedicated instance to prevent configuration conflicts.
 For development or testing, a docker container can be used and will be made available later on.

+Here are the minimum system requirements for a validator node:

+**Mainnet**: 8GB RAM, 4 CPUs, 5TB Storage

+The 5TB requirement is high due to our 1 second block times and is an estimate based on 1 year of high trading volume.
+Pruning and compression solutions for old block data to reduce storage requirements is currently our top-most priority.
+Validators may join the network with 1TB and expand their storage later if required.

+Mainnet validators should also read about [sentry nodes](#sentry-nodes-ddos-protection) to help in DDOS protection.

+**Testnet**: 2GB RAM, 2 CPUs, 200GB Storage

 ## Download a `switcheoctl` release